DESI-DR1 $3 \times 2$-pt analysis: consistent cosmology across weak lensing surveys: Data

 \subsection{HSC Year 3}

 The third and final weak lensing dataset we include in our study is the Hyper Suprime-Cam survey Year 3 catalogue \citep[HSC-Y3][]{2022PASJ...74..421L}.
 The HSC survey is using the 8.2-metre Subaru Telescope to create the deepest large-scale weak lensing dataset currently available, imaging several regions of sky in $g, r, i, z, Y$ filters, where the $i$-band seeing is around $0.6\arcsec$ \citep{2022PASJ...74..247A}.
 The HSC-Y3 catalogue is based on data acquired between 2014 and 2019, covering 434 deg$^2$ of sky with effective source density 19.9 arcmin$^{-2}$.
 The catalogue is based on source shape measurements performed using a re-Gaussianization PSF correction method \citep{2018PASJ...70S..25M}, further calibrated by realistic image simulations that emulate survey observation conditions \citep{2022PASJ...74..421L}.
 Our work uses the four tomographic source samples defined by the HSC collaboration, with photometric redshift divisions $[0.3, 0.6, 0.9, 1.2, 1.5]$, and redshift distributions inferred by \cite{2023MNRAS.524.5109R}.
 Cosmological fits to these datasets have been presented by \cite{2023PhRvD.108l3518L} and \cite{2023PhRvD.108l3519D}.
+We note that, recently, \cite{Choppin2025,Choppin2025b} produced an updated calibration of the HSC-Y3 redshift distributions using spectroscopic data from DESI DR1 and DR2 that was not available in \cite{2023MNRAS.524.5109R}.
+In this work, we use the original redshift distributions from \cite{2023MNRAS.524.5109R} and the priors from the fiducial HSC-Y3 analyses \citep{2023PhRvD.108l3518L,2023PhRvD.108l3519D} (see Sec.~\ref{subsec: params} for details).
 The HSC-Y3 dataset has almost complete overlap with DESI-DR1.
 Sky coverage maps of the different datasets used in our analysis can be found in Fig.~1 of \cite{Nimas2025}.